Kursk State Medical University (KSMU)

 ✗ Consider alternatives if:

-- You specifically want to be in Moscow or St. Petersburg for city-life reasons — Kursk is a mid-size regional city
+- You specifically want Moscow or St. Petersburg — Kursk is a mid-size regional city 450 km from Moscow; larger-city alternatives exist at higher cost

 - You are not willing to invest in Russian language learning — clinical years at any Russian university will be difficult without it

-- Seats are already full for the upcoming intake — in which case, MBBSDirect.com can advise on alternatives or next-year planning
+- Seats are already full for the upcoming September/October intake — MBBSDirect.com can advise on alternatives or next-year planning

 Pre-Departure Checklist — Before You Fly to KSMU